safe-global/safe-docs/learn/infrastructure/service-architecture.md

 ## Safe Transaction Service

-The transaction service use event indexing to keep track of transactions related to our safe contracts.
+The transaction service uses tracing in Mainnet/Goerli and Gnosis Chain, and event indexing in other chains to keep track of transactions related to our safe contracts.
 There is one instance of the transaction service per supported network (mainnet, goerli, gnosis chain, polygon, among others).

 ## Safe Config Service